austinsamsel/airheight/source/blog/2015-07-08-go-up-state.html.markdown

 ##Announcing Up State

-Up State is a service that gets your website launched — the State of Up.
+<a href="http://www.upstatebiz.com/">Up State is a WordPress website building service</a>.
+The Up State service generates websites and gets them into the State of Up - online, launched, live.

 " *Up State.* "